orlax/Easy-Parallax/README.md

 # Easy Parallax
 Easy parallax is a small library for making illustations with a parallax effect, you can check a demo in my  [The legend of zelda parallax illustration](https://orla.games/zelda)

-the way it works right now is very easy, checkout the index.html for a code example.
+It uses [p5.js](https://p5js.org/) funcitonality for loading images and rendering the canvas, the way it works right now is very easy, checkout the index.html for a code example.

 ## How to use it:

-1. load p5.js library on your file.
+1. load p5.js library on your file. **cdn**: https://cdnjs.cloudflare.com/ajax/libs/p5.js/0.7.2/p5.min.js
 2. load easy_parallax.js on your file
 3. add a container for the canvas element that will be created for your illustration, for example: